What are the benefits of an MDT programme?

 - Regular communication and check-ups

-- We are able to provide a bespoke MDT approach for patients from the age of 12 onwards into adulthood.
+- We can provide a bespoke MDT approach for patients from the age of 12 onwards into adulthood.

 Our practice management team is discreet and professional.
 We are happy to liaise with the patient directly where appropriate, but can also make arrangements with family members or perhaps their Family Office.